bamos/bamos.github.io/_includes/cv.md

 I am a third-year Computer Science Ph.D. student at Carnegie Mellon University and am supported by an NSF graduate research fellowship.
-I spent the first two years of my Ph.D. working between mobile computing and machine learning and I now work with [Zico Kolter](http://zicokolter.com/) on machine learning and optimization.
+I spent the first two years of my Ph.D. working between mobile computing and applied machine learning and I now work with [Zico Kolter](http://zicokolter.com/) on machine learning and optimization.
 I am particularly interested in improving our understanding of important modeling problems in computer vision, language, and reinforcement learning through the use of deep learning, optimization (sometimes convex), theory, and statistics.

 I strongly believe in open science and reproducible research and actively publish code on [my Github profile](https://github.com/bamos).
 I am also the author of [OpenFace](https://cmusatyalab.github.io/openface/), which is an open source face recognition project that uses deep learning.